Careers Service Applying with a disability

-You do not need to be registered with the Disability Service to request adjustments in a recruitment process.
+You do not need to be registered with the Disability Service to request adjustments in the recruitment process.

-We would also encourage you to book an appointment with one of our Career Consultants for a confidential discussion early on in your course as it is never to early to start exploring your career plans.
+We would also encourage you to book an appointment with a Career Consultant.
+Here you can have a confidential discussion early on in your course.
+It's never too early to start exploring your career plans.